 - plant is growing quickly (you’re seeing new growth every day)

 - plant has grown at least 4-5 nodes (pairs of “real” leaves) by the end of week 3; this isn’t a hard-and-fast rule, it just demonstrates that your plant is growing fast enough to handle being topped without stunting

 - plant is not flowering (no white hairs at the joints)

 To actually top the auto, pinch off the top set of leaves.
 Try to remove as little plant as possible if you’re trying not to stunt its growth.

 Only cut off the tip when topping an auto!

-Don’t cut off more than this when topping an auto-flowering marijuana plant!
+Don’t cut off more than this when topping an auto-flowering marijuana plant

-Conclusion: Topping an auto-flowering strain can be good or bad, depending on how it’s done
+Conclusion: Topping an auto-flowering strain can be good or bad, depending on how it’s done.

-Use the guidelines in this article to decide what’s right for you, and when in doubt use LST/bending instead because it can accomplish nearly the same thing without as much a chance of stunting your plant!
+Use the guidelines in this article to decide what’s right for you.
+When in doubt, use LST/bending instead because it can accomplish nearly the same thing without much chance of stunting your plant.